A phobia is an ongoing and unreasonable fear of a certain object, animal, activity, or situation that poses little to no actual danger.

 Systematic desensitization is a technique used to treat phobias.
 You are asked to relax, then imagine the parts of the phobia, working from the least fearful to the most fearful.
 Gradual exposure to the real-life situation has also been used with success to help people overcome their fears.

-Anti-anxiety and antidepressant medications are sometimes used to help relieve the symptoms of phobias.
-See: Panic disorder for more information about medications.
+Anti-anxiety and antidepressant medications are sometimes used to help relieve the symptoms.

-Behavioral therapies should be used together with drug therapy.
-These include:
+Behavioral treatment is often used together with drug therapy.
+This can include:

 Behavioral treatment appears to have long-lasting benefits.